The Rebuilding of Kings Weston

 Reconstruction of the Saloon, or Great Hall at Kings Weston as Sir John Vanbrugh originally designed it (Kings Weston Action Group)

-The new house probably replaced the old house in phases so the family could continue living at Kings Weston as work was carried out.
-At last by 1719 the finishing touches were being made to the grand stair hall and the interiors were completed.
+Edward moved in to the finished house September 1716 with his new wife, Anne Blathwayte, though still in 1719 the finishing touches were being made to the grand stair hall.
 Although there is little left of Vanbrugh’s interiors there are many drawings held in Bristol Record Office that help us to recreate how it once appeared.

 The park embellished